IIInitiationnn/BloodEmporium/README.md

 - Allows user to configure which unlockables are preferred or undesirable.
 - Three modes: naive (select randomly), aware (select items according to preference, either one at a time or along a path).
-- Two speeds: slow and fast.
+- Two speeds: slow (accurate) and fast.
 - Bloodpoint spend limit / prestige level limit.
 - Automatic termination upon bloodpoint depletion (only for prestige 1 and higher).
 - Hotkey to run / stop the program (default: Ctrl + Alt + 9).
+- Auto-purchase when all unlockables in a bloodweb are below a certain desirability threshold.
 - Completely automatic and hands-free - and now, fast!

 ## Notes